meiji163/issue-search/README.md

 # GitHub Issue Searcher
-A (possibly overkill) algorithm to search for similar issues in a GitHub repository with semantic search.
+A (possibly overkill) algorithm to find similar issues in a GitHub repository with semantic search.
 This can be useful in a large repository for identifying duplicate or relevant issues.

 ## Dependencies